gitfrid/CS-Peirce/README.md

 A living philosophical and mathematical tribute to **Charles Sanders Peirce** (1839–1914) — Mathematician, Logician, the founder of modern semiotics, and the logic of inquiry.

-This project implements a **complete Peircean mathematical inquiry engine** focused on the Goldbach conjecture (easily extensible to other problems).
+This project implements a **integrated Peircean mathematical inquiry engine** focused on the Goldbach conjecture (easily extensible to other problems).

 It faithfully follows Peirce's triadic cycle of reasoning:
 - **Abduction** — creative, fallible hypothesis generation
 - **Deduction** — diagrammatic unfolding through existential graphs (Beta/Gamma/Delta) and probabilistic evolution
 - **Induction** — formation of stable habits with self-reflection, variance analysis, and fallibilism
-- **Symbolic translation** — final algebraic expression for the mathematical community (Hardy–Littlewood bound + Deuring–Heilbronn alternative)
+- **Symbolic translation** — algebraic mathematical expression (Hardy–Littlewood bound + Deuring–Heilbronn alternative)
+  <br>This translation is explanatory and contextual, not a proof or derivation

 Inspired by Peirce's core ideas:
 - Diagrammatic reasoning as the essence of necessary inference (CP 5.162)